 But scale alone is not enough.
 The Atlantic must now build infrastructure that is not only powerful, but also sustainable, sovereign, and secure.
 This means embedding cyber resilience, responsible AI governance, and green energy strategies across every layer of the digital ecosystem – while strengthening cross‑border collaboration and developing governance models that balance openness with sovereignty.

-Atlantic Convergence is proudly presented as an independent and inclusive initiative by DE‑CIX, the world’s foremost operator of Cloud & Internet Exchanges and provider of interconnection services; in partnership with AtlasEdge, Europe’s leading Edge data‑center platform spanning 12 countries; Cameroon Telecommunications (CAMTEL), the fully owned state telecom operator and national provider of carrier, fixed and mobile broadband; EllaLink, the optical submarine cable linking Europe, Africa, and South America; Interfiber Networks, provider of turnkey fiber, IP transit, and aggregation solutions for Africa; and MEO Wholesale Solutions, the business unit of Altice Portugal dedicated to wholesale telecom services across five global regions.
+Atlantic Convergence is proudly presented as an independent and inclusive initiative by DE‑CIX, the world’s leading Internet, Cloud & AI Exchange operator and provider of interconnection services; in partnership with AtlasEdge, Europe’s leading Edge data‑center platform spanning 12 countries; EllaLink, operator of the optical submarine cable linking Europe, Africa, and South America; Interfiber Networks, provider of turnkey fiber, IP transit, and aggregation solutions for Africa; MEO Wholesale Solutions, the business unit of Altice Portugal dedicated to wholesale telecom services across five global regions; and Nokia, a global leader in connectivity, advancing fixed, mobile, and transport networks for the AI era.

 Atlantic Convergence brings you the visionaries and most knowledgeable users and architects of pan-Atlantic digital infrastructure from world renowned enterprises, data centre, submarine cable, and LEO Satellite operators, Cloud service providers, OTTs, Internet Exchanges operators, etc.